ggioffreda/glued-store/README.md

 **Glue entry point**

 This is also the main entry point for Glue ecosystems.
-Every processor in a way or another listens for object events on the message bus and performs additional operations accordingly.
-There are processors that scan the objects and save the information collected, others that send texts or notifications if the stored object is recognised to be a message, others that logs everything that goes on between the users and the store.
+Every service in a way or another listens for object events on the message bus and performs additional operations accordingly.
+There are services that scan the objects and save the information collected, others that send texts or notifications if the stored object is recognised to be a message, others that logs everything that goes on between the users and the store.